rmercer33/jalancintasanctuary.com/profile/rick.md

 ----

-Beside that &ndash; *as if were not enough* &ndash; I have extensive technical experience installing, configuring, developing, and supporting software solutions on projects both large and small for government and industry.
+Beside that &ndash; *as if that were not enough* &ndash; I have extensive technical experience installing, configuring, developing, and supporting software solutions on projects both large and small for government and industry.